X-ray properties of massive compact relic galaxies: Analysis and results

 \subsection{Diffuse emission}

 To characterize the galaxies' diffuse emission, we relied on ACIS and EPIC observations.
-For apertures with over $200$ net counts within $5\,r_{\mathrm{eff}}$ (i.e., for MRK\,1216 and PGC\,32873), we extracted CCD spectra and calculated model fluxes; otherwise, we used aperture photometry on the imaging data.
+For apertures with over $200$ net counts within $5\,r_{\mathrm{eff}}$ (i.e., for MRK\,1216 and PGC\,32873), we extracted CCD spectra and calculated model fluxes; otherwise, we used aperture photometry on the imaging data. {As the EPIC observations of the eFEDs targets are dominated by AGN emission and lack detectable diffuse emission (see Section \ref{sec:res-hr}, these sources are excluded from further analysis.}

 At each galaxy's position, where the aperture contains fewer than $200$ net counts (NGC\,472 and PGC\,70520), we performed photometric measurements of the $0.5-2$\,keV flux using circular apertures with a radius of $20 \, r_{\mathrm{eff}}$, while removing any overlapping point sources detected with \texttt{wavdetect}, i.e., those described in Section\,\ref{sec:res-ps}.
 Background was extracted from the same chip as the source emission.
 The flux-to-luminosity conversion was performed assuming APEC emission with $Z= 0.6\ \rm{Z_{\odot}}$ {\citep{1989GeCoA..53..197A}} and a temperature of $kT = 0.5\,\rm keV$.